edlund/ksp-craftfiles/README.md

    the KSC for reference flag planting duty and other boring tasks.
  * `VAB/Diskovery+Lifter-II.craft`: My first successful Space Shuttle clone.
 It actually flies pretty well.
+ * `VAB/Kolumbia.craft`: An updated version of the Diskovery Space shuttle.
+It uses the new Vector engine and has jet engines to allow it to fly back to KSC after a poorly guesstimated reentry.
  * `VAB/Kolossal-IV.craft`: A huge SSTO rocket, useful for refueling missions.
 Remember to deploy the airbrakes before reentering.
  * `VAB/Komodo-III.craft`: A simple SSTO space taxi, decouple the orbiter